tuub/theses-publisher-policies/policies.md

 #### Re-use permitted for...
 * All or part of the journal article
+* Preprint :white_check_mark:
-* Preprint, Accepted manuscript, Published version
+* Accepted manuscript :white_check_mark:
-* Embargo: 12 months for Published version
+* Published version: yes :warning: but only after 12 months embargo

 #### Re-use before official publication by publisher
 Permitted